Senozoid/ZC1-handbook/combat.md

 #### Things to note:

-- The attacker’s outgoing damage is the defender’s incoming damage.
-The damage taken is determined by the incoming damage, the defender’s equipped armour piece(s) (including shield) and defence modifiers.
+- The attacker’s outgoing damage, if not evaded, is the target’s incoming damage.
+The damage taken is determined by the incoming damage, the target’s equipped armour piece(s), defence modifiers, and if a shield is equipped, Martial skill and the shield's rating.
-- The further the total weight of equipped apparel exceeds the wearer's Strength, the slower the wearer becomes.
-This affects both turnrate and speed of the wearer.
+- The further the total weight of equipped apparel exceeds the wearer's Strength, the further the wearer's speed and evasion are reduced.
 - The defence potential of each piece of armour is its rating.
-Each piece of physical armour contributes a fixed percentage to the wearer's defence stat, for instance a cuirass has more effect on defence even if a pair of gauntlets have the same rating, because torso armour protects 50% of the body, and hand armour protects only 5%.
+Each piece of physical armour contributes a fixed percentage to the wearer's defence stat, so a pair of gauntlets has less effect on defence than a cuirass with the same rating, because torso armour protects 50% of the body, and hand armour protects only 5%.
-- The percentage contribution of a shield to the defence stat is ten times the wielder's evasion.
+- The percentage contribution of a shield to the defence stat is ten times the wielder's Martial skill.
 However, not only does equipping a shield prohibit using both hands for weapon, but the shield weight counts towards total apparel weight.
 - The defence stat always reduces damage taken, but never completely eliminates it.
 The higher the incoming damage, the more damage will be subtracted, but the percentage of the damage reduced will become smaller.
-The amount of damage subtracted can never exceed the value of defence.
+The subtracted damage never exceeds the target's defence stat.

 #### Calculations:

 ```
+Portions of individual ratings adding to base defence:
+    Head: 20%
+    Torso: 50%
+    Arms: 10%
+    Legs: 10%
+    Hands: 5%
+    Feet: 5%
+    Shield: (10*Martial)%

-BaseDef = head*20%+torso*50%+arms*10%+legs*10%+hands*5%+feet*5%+shield*(10*Martial)%
+BaseDef = (head*4+torso*10+arms*2+legs*2+hands+feet+shield*2*Martial)/20
-= (head*4+torso*10+arms*2+legs*2+hands+feet+shield*2*evasion)/20
-EffDamage = Inc*Inc/(Inc+Mod(BaseDef))
+EffDmg = Incoming^2/(Incoming+Mod(BaseDef))
-[Where Inc = Incoming damage]
 ```

 ![Graph: Damage taken wrt incoming damage, at constant defence values.](media/wrtinc-def-10-50-200.png)